Nitrokey/nethsm/docs/developer-documentation.md

     # make DOCKER_IMAGE_NAME=nethsm-builder local-container-enter
     ```

-The build process inside the builder container needs access to the repositories on *git.nitrokey.com*.
-Make sure to have a working SSH configuration inside the container.

 2. Build the system with:

     ```
     make -j$(nproc) build
     ```

-For building all artifacts for the ProDrive Hermes hardware add `MODE=muen MUEN_HARDWARE=prodrive-hermes-1 WITH_COREBOOT=1` to the build command.
+For building all artifacts for the ProDrive Hermes hardware (NetHSM 1) add `MODE=muen MUEN_HARDWARE=prodrive-hermes-1 WITH_COREBOOT=1` to the build command.
+For building all artifacts for the MSI Z790 hardware (NetHSM 2) add `MODE=muen MUEN_HARDWARE=msi-z790-1 WITH_COREBOOT=1` to the build command.
 In case this changes the mode in the stamp file the build process will fail.
 In this case you have to run `make distclean` before.

 Notes: